 pybutton.move(50, 20)

-pybutton.setToolTip('This is a tooltip message.')
+pybutton.setToolTip('This is a tooltip for the button.')

 def clickMethod(self):